Cuthbert Buckle: Young life and marriages

 Born in Stainmore near Brough-under-Stainmore, Westmorland, he was the son of Christopher Buckle.

 He became a freeman of the Vintners Company of London.
-In January 1563/64 he married Joan Davye at St Mary Woolnoth, London; he was churchwarden in that church in 1568-1569.
+In January 1563/64 he married Joan (or sometimes spelled Johane or Joane) Davye at St Mary Woolnoth, London; he was churchwarden in that church in 1568-1569.
 In the year of his marriage, 1564, Buckle petitioned to have his house "at the Bisshoppeshead" (in Pope's Head Alley, in that parish) included among the forty "permitted taverns" fully licensed to operate in the city of London.
 The Bishop's Head, formerly called The Pope's Head, had been demised by indenture by Thomas Hancoke and his wife Marie, on 23 August 1 & 2 Philip and Mary, to Robert Golding, citizen and Vintner, whose wife Joan afterwards became the wife of Ralph Davye, citizen and Vintner.
 Ralph held the Bishop's Head in the right of his wife, and in his will written 12 May 1563 restored it to her.
 Four deaths in the household of Rauff Davye, Vintner, in September 1563, culminated in Rauff's death on 8 October.
 The proving of his will by the oath of his widow and executrix Joan on 8 November 1563 shortly preceded the marriage of Johane Davye to Cuthbert Buckle on 24 January 1563/64.

 In 1570 he was a witness to the will of Alderman Sir William Harper.
 Although resident in London, Buckle maintained his Westmorland connections, for in 1576 he presented to Brough-under-Stainmore "a handsome reading desk", which was inscribed as his gift and was at some time kept in St Michael's church.
 The record transcribed from the St Mary Woolnoth register as the burial of "Joane, wief of Gilbert Buckle, Vintner' on 3 June 1577 refers to the death of Cuthbert Buckle's first wife.
 They had one son, John Buckle, who was baptized on 14 March 1567 at St Mary Woolnoth.

 He re-married to Elizabeth daughter of Thomas Maston or Marston of London, gent, and sister of Nicholas Marston, Archdeacon of Cornwall, and his brethren.
 Elizabeth's will shows that she was the niece of Alice Bradbridge (died 1604), the silk merchant who was married to the London Alderman, Sheriff and Master Draper, Francis Barnham (died 1576), a relationship confirmed in Alice's will of 1604: in the pedigree of Robinson of Cheshunt shown by Sir Henry Chauncy it is shown that Sybil the wife of Thomas Marston (and mother of Elizabeth) was indeed the sister of William Bradbridge, bishop of Exeter.
 Elizabeth was the widow of George Utley, Draper (died July 1579), by whom she had two sons of her own.
 Buckle was Treasurer of St Thomas's Hospital from 1579 to 1581.
 In June 1581 his son John Buckle died, and was buried at St Mary-at-Hill (Billingsgate ward), the church associated with the later part of Cuthbert Buckle's life.